 For years and years I have grilled my sausages after they spent some quality time in a ‘bath’ of beer and peppers and onions.
 And they are great, I admit it.
 But these kraut-stuffed sausages, well, they’re really beyond great.
 Tender, moist, and just packed with flavor.
 Such a wonderful texture in every single bite.
 I couldn’t stop eating them.
 Topped with plenty of mustard, these are now my only go-to grilled sausages.

 You have to use the right kind of sausages to make these kraut-stuffed sausages.
 Get the fresh sausages, with casings.
 You need to be able to poke your finger inside to make a cavity for the fantastic (but easy) filling.
 And unless your fingers are really, really long, don’t get really, really long sausages!

 I suggested to Anita that we try adding other things to the stuffing, such as chopped roasted jalapenos, or poblanos or the like and she gave me a dirty look.
 The “don’t mess with this” look.
 So I won’t.

-1 cup shredded cheese (Monterrey Jack, mozzarella, any good white melting cheese will work)
+- 1 cup shredded cheese Monterey Jack, mozzarella, any good white melting cheese will work

 Using your fingers, make a hole down the center of each sausage, creating a cavity that runs the full length of the sausages.